SmallPatatas/blundervalley/content/blog/is-this-project-even-real.md

 ---
 title: Is this project real, or just smoke and mirrors?
-description: Is Kevin O'Leary actually serious about building Wonder Valley, or is it just a publicity stunt?
+description: Is Kevin O'Leary actually even serious about building Wonder Valley, or is it just a publicity stunt?
 Too many things don't add up.
 date: 2025-01-06
 tags: ["finance", "other", "drought", "wildfires"]
 draft: true